 In addition to meeting the statute of limitations deadline for your slip and fall accident, your attorney needs time to prepare your case and gather evidence to prove your allegations.

-This involves some or all of the following:
+Investigating a slip and fall in New York City (or on Long Island) involves some or all of the following:

 - Investigating the accident scene and gathering evidence